Collection Policy -- Music

 - Significant contributions to the music reference literature, including thematic indexes, bibliographies, dictionaries, and encyclopedias.

 - Periodicals on music history, theory, musical genres, and music performance, preferably in online format.
-The Serials Review Committee, following the guidelines of the LIS collection development policy with regard to periodicals, will review recommendations made by the Music Department faculty and the LIS Liaison to the Music Dept. in approving titles for the collection.
+The Serials Review Committee, following the guidelines of the Library collection development policy with regard to periodicals, will review recommendations made by the Music Department faculty and the Library Liaison to the Music Dept. in approving titles for the collection.

 - Study-sized orchestral scores, piano-vocal opera and musical scores, chamber music scores and parts for up to nine players; significant variant editions of standard repertoire; major art song repertoire in all available voice ranges.
 Urtext editions and other editions reflecting current scholarship are strongly preferred.